 - 1. Make sure that the connection of the ac power adapter is correct.
-For instructions on connecting the ac power adapter, see the Safety, Warranty, and Setup Guide that comes with your computer. - 2.
-If the connection of the ac power adapter is correct, turn off the computer, then disconnect the ac power adapter. - 3.
-Reconnect the ac power adapter, then turn on the computer. - 4.
+For instructions on connecting the ac power adapter, see Safety, Warranty, and Setup Guide that comes with your computer. - 2.
+If the connection of the ac power adapter is correct, turn off the computer, then disconnect the ac power adapter and remove the main battery. - 3.
+Reinstall the battery and reconnect the ac power adapter, then turn on the computer. - 4.
 If the power adapter icon still is not displayed in the Windows notification area, have the ac power adapter and your computer serviced.